Location: Binondo, District of Manila, National Capital Region, Philippines

 Binondo still looks so busy especially during this time of the year.

 Memories of our past visits with loved ones and friends crossed my mind while we passed through the last arch.

 Parking was full but we were able to find one accessible to the places we wanted to go to.
 We first ate breakfast in Ling Nam Noodle House.
-We then went to shop a bit then ordered a couple of siopaos² at Shanghai Fried Siopao for takeout.
-Before we left for lunch elsewhere, we didn’t miss the chance to eat maki³ at Ongpin Mañosa Restaurant.
-Click below for the related post – Revisiting Binondo’s 3 Favorite Quick Treats.
+We then went to shop a bit then ordered a couple of fried siopaos (steamed then fried meatball-chorizo buns) at Shanghai Fried Siopao for takeout.
+Before we left for lunch elsewhere, we didn’t miss the chance to eat maki (a Chinese soup with a brown, thick, starchy broth, and chunks of tender pork) at Ongpin Mañosa Restaurant.
+Click a related post – BINONDO: REVISITING 3 FAVORITE QUICK TREATS.

 Finally, we wouldn’t leave this place without buying yummy, freshly roasted castañas (chestnuts).
 Then off we went for an important errand.

 Did you find this post informative?
 Do you often go to Binondo?
 Do you also crave for castañas come the holiday season?
 I would like to hear from you.
 Simply scroll to the upper right part of this post and click “Leave a comment”.
+Follow me by clicking the “Follow” bar at the bottom right corner of your gadget.
 Thank you!

 – – – – – – – – – – – – – – – – – – – – – – – – –

 *“Binondo,” accessed December 12, 2017, https://en.wikipedia.org/wiki/Binondo.